 Do you think your CV is searchable?

-You need to understand: How recruiters work and search for profile
+You need to understand: How recruiters search for profiles

-There are millions of profiles available in Job portals.
+There are millions of profiles available in these channels.
 So how recruiters find out right profile?

-Now the next thing which keywords you should use:
+Now the next thing -What you should do to make your CV searchable –

 It depends on what kind of job profile you are targeting, your experience, core competencies, and skills.
 Basically, you should embed highlights of the job description in your CV in form of keywords.

-For example: If you are applying for social media marketing role, then make sure to add keywords like: “Social media” “Marketing” “SEO” (find more keywords in the job description) in your resume.
+If you are applying for social media marketing role, then make sure to add keywords like: “Social media” “Marketing” “SEO” (find more keywords in the job description) in your CV.

 “As a lead person of student committee, I was involved in enhancing the reach of college by increasing visibility of college in social media circles, I have used quite a few social media marketing strategies like SEO for the same and achieved 20% growth in college website traffic”

-Another example: If you are applying for some other job which does not require social media marketing skills instead require HR recruitment skills, in such case, you can elaborate this experience in some other way;
+If you are applying for some other job which requires HR recruitment skills.
+In such a case, you can elaborate on this experience in some other way –

 in above example keywords are “selection” “recruitment” “coordination” & “record maintenance”

 In today’s job market, especially if you are working in an industry like IT, where job movements are pretty high.
-It is highly important to make your CV a real eye catcher.
-So that not only it stands out brilliantly, but also it appears in every search result and you will be the first to get a call from a recruiter and also chances of getting a relevant job will be pretty high.
-Another advantage is, you will save a bucket load of time by not getting irrelevant calls and not giving Interviews for the profiles you don’t want to work.
+It is highly important to make your CV searchable & a real eye catcher.
+So that not only it stands out brilliantly, but it also appears in every search result and you will be the first one to get a call from a recruiter.
+This will improve your chances of getting a relevant job.
+And you will save a bucket load of time by not getting irrelevant calls and not giving Interviews for the profiles you don’t want to work.

-So update your CV smartly and wait for that next exciting offer to come.
+So to make your CV searchable, update it smartly and wait for that next exciting offer to come.